Hallelujah78/driverTheory/README.md

 - graphs look okay but still need some attention in terms of styling
 - handle filtering to show different graphs (practice, mock, category)
 - ~~need to reset currentQuestion integer in global state when the user reads questions~~ DONE
-- add loading spinner for CategoryPractice - when we select category, we are fetching and rendering based on the result
+- ~~add loading spinner for CategoryPractice - when we select category, we are fetching and rendering based on the result~~ DONE
+- noticed an answer was incorrect in one of the questions - turn right instead of turn left.
+Note: when a question is edited (in the database currently only), the previous test results do not get updated.
+If we were to handle this (probably best to just double check before creation of the question), would push updates to previous test results for all users upon editing on the frontend
+- ChooseNumQuestionsStartTest is rendering before data is present